7ijme/copy-cards/README.md

 ## The Game

-The played draws a card out of a closed box.
+The player draws a card out of a closed box.
 The card gets noted a put back.
 The player does this a total of 10 times.
 If the same card gets drawn twice the player loses, and if that doesn't happen, the player wins.
 After 3 cards drawn, the player can decide to double their bet.
 When the player wins, they get back double their bet, and when they lose, the casino keeps the money.

 ## Chances